elonSIe/Korea_leisure_money_happiness/README.md

 --------------------------------------
 * Content :
 1. Leisure Cost - Barplot \
-        Each by Household Income and Age Group
+        Each by Household Income, Education Level and Age Group
 2. Happiness Level - Lineplot \
         Each by Education Level and Household Income
 3. General Info - Pie \